 Who is a Samurai?

-In ancient times, samurai was the term used to refer to high ranking officials of the Japanese army.
+Samurai was the term used to refer to high ranking officials of the Japanese army.
 The word 'samurai' is actually a Chinese verb, which means to accompany or wait upon a person who belongs to the upper ranks of society.
-In the Japanese language, the word saburau is used for describing the above term.
-Here is more information on the different kinds of Samurai swords used in Japan.
+In the Japanese language, the word saburau is used for describing this term.

 Earlier, the samurai swords came with a straight blade.
 The curved sword was introduced only after the 8th century.